 Alpha Men receiving their coveted “Dr. Martin Luther King, Jr. “Drum Major for Justice Award” for the work he does in the community.
 In addition he was recognized by the ladies of Zeta Phi Beta Sorority, Inc. as the recipient of their Social Action Community Award.
 One of his favorite quotes is… Nothing in this world can take the place of persistence.

 Bro.
-James E. Williams, Vice-Basileus of Psi Mu-Mu Chapter of Omega Psi Phi is originally from Greenwood, MS, he graduated from Amanda Elzy H.S in 1981, and went on to earn his Bachelors from Mississippi Valley State University in 1987.
+James E. Williams, Basileus of Psi Mu-Mu Chapter of Omega Psi Phi is originally from Greenwood, MS, he graduated from Amanda Elzy H.S in 1981, and went on to earn his Bachelors from Mississippi Valley State University in 1987.
 Bro.
-Williams was iniated into Omega Psi Phi, Inc. by Epsilon Phi Chapter in 1989.
+Williams was iniated into Omega Psi Phi Fraternity, Inc. by Epsilon Phi Chapter in 1989.
 Bro.
 Williams is employed as the Director for Diersen Charities Memphis, in which he exemplifies the companies motto of “Healing the Human Spirit”.

 Vonneosis C Stapleton is a native of Shelby,MS. He graduated from Broad Street High in 1993.
 He attended Jackson State University where he completed his BS in biology.
 In the year 2001, Vonn finished his Applied science/business degree with the focus of mortuary science.
-Also in that year he was birthed into Omega Psi Phi, spring 2001 Beta Alpha Chapter.
+Also in that year he was birthed into Omega Psi Phi Fraternity, Inc. Spring 2001 Beta Alpha Chapter.

 Bro.
 Eric C. Powell is a 1993 graduate of Port Gibson High School.
 He received his B.S.
 Degree in Criminal Justice from Mississippi Valley State University.
 Bro Powell was initiated into the Omega Psi Phi Fraternity, Inc. in 2008 through Eta Tau Chapter in Port Gibson, MS.